opengeospatial/dev-ogc-org-sprint-landing-26/README.md

 This repository hosts the source code of the Code Sprint #26 Website: https://developer.ogc.org/sprints/26

-The website is served from the [gh-pages](https://github.com/opengeospatial/dev-ogc-org-sprint-landing-26/tree/gh-pages) branch.
+The website is served from [GitHub actions](https://github.com/opengeospatial/dev-ogc-org-sprint-landing-26/actions).
 Read [this note](#note-about-publishing-the-website), to understand how the website is generated.

 ## Quick Start :rocket: